 Are you a blonde looking for just a tiny pop of color in your life?
 This blonde and blue hair is a quirky way to achieve just that.
 It’s as if you’ve dipped your hair tips into a can of paint, but in an intentionally cool way.

 #25: Blue to Purple Ombre

 Shades of blue and lavender melting seamlessly into shades of purple…could these locks be any dreamier?
 A look this detailed will take many hours, and maybe even days to achieve, but as you can see, it’s worth the wait!

 #26: Sea Princess Ombre

 Blue and purple and teal, oh my!
-Clearly inspired by the ocean, look closely at these balayage ombre locks to reveal the flow of shades, which together create a mane of a Sea Princess.
+Clearly inspired by the ocean, these balayage ombre locks reveal the flow of shades, which together create a mane of a Sea Princess.

 #27: Lavender Strands with Pastel Blue Tips

-This fresh and modern lob was super trendy on its own, but the ombre blue brought it to the whole new level of cool.
+This fresh and modern lob was super trendy on its own, but the pastel lavender to blue ombre brought it to the whole new level of cool.
 Soft lavender strands are washed into blue tips, creating an allover soft yet edgy feel.